 McIvor said she hoped those women had access to healing support the way Campeau does.

 He pinned the thread to his Twitter account where he said he will accept direct messages with advice on “repairing the problems I’ve caused.”

 Campeau is the second prominent Indigenous man to issue a statement on Twitter about his behaviour this month.

 Max FineDay, executive director of Canadian Roots Exchange (CRE) in Saskatoon, responded to an allegation of abuse a woman posted on Twitter.

-He is now on leave from the organization for youth and other boards he was a member of.
+He is now on leave from the organization for youth and other boards he was part of.